The Seventh Cross (film): Plot

 In 1936 in Germany, seven prisoners escape from the fictitious Westhofen concentration camp (partly based on the real Osthofen concentration camp) near the Rhine.
-The escapees are: a writer, a circus performer, a schoolmaster, a farmer, a Jewish grocery clerk, George Heisler (Spencer Tracy) and his friend Wallau (Ray Collins).
+The escapees are: a writer, a circus performer, a schoolmaster, a farmer, a Jewish grocery clerk, George Heisler, and his friend, Wallau.

-The camp commandant erects a row of seven crosses and vows to "put a man on each."
+The sadistic camp commandant erects a row of seven crosses and vows to "put a man on each".
 The first to be apprehended is Wallau, who dies without giving up any information.
 With the dead Wallau narrating, the film follows Heisler as he makes his way across the German countryside, stealing a jacket to cover his prison garb.
 The Nazis round up other escaped prisoners, where they are returned to the camp and hung on crosses, suspended by their arms tied behind their backs.
-Through it all, the local population seems largely indifferent.

-Heisler travels to his home city Frankfurt, where his former girlfriend, Leni (Kaaren Verne) resides.
+Heisler travels to his home city Mainz, where his former girlfriend, Leni, resides.
 She had promised to wait for him, but she has since married and refuses to help.
-He is given a suit of clothes by Mme.
-Marelli (Agnes Moorehead).
-Nearby, another of the escapees, the acrobat, leaps to his death to avoid being captured.
-With Heisler's options further limited, he goes to an old friend, Paul Roeder (Hume Cronyn).
-Though Roeder is a factory worker with a wife (Jessica Tandy) and young children, he still risks all to help Heisler.
-Roeder gets in touch with the German underground, whose members risk their lives to help Heisler escape Germany.
-Through his exposure to this courage and kindness, and with the help toward the end of a sympathetic waitress (Signe Hasso), Heisler regains his faith in humanity.
-He escapes via boat to an unknown destination that he identifies as "probably Holland."
+While Heisler hides nearby, another of the escapees, the acrobat, leaps to his death to avoid being captured.
+Mme.
+Marelli, unaware that he and the acrobat have escaped, gives him a suit of clothes that were intended for the acrobat.
+Another prisoner, the writer, tracks Heisler down and almost convinces him to give himself up along with him.
+With Heisler's options further limited, he goes to see an old friend, Paul Roeder.
+Heisler tries to avoid telling Roeder he is an escapee, but eventually tells him and tries to leave to keep him out of trouble.
+Though Roeder is a factory worker with a wife and young children, he still risks helping Heisler.

+Roeder goes to see Heisler's old friend Sauer, but Sauer refuses to help him.
+Sauer, feeling guilty about refusing to help, goes to see Marnet and his friends in the German underground.
+The group figures out that Heisler is hiding with Roeder, but they leave for a new hiding place in an inn just before Marnet arrives.
+Roeder is taken in for questioning by the Gestapo, but is released without giving any information.
+The underground group gets false identification papers to Heisler and tells him where to rendezvous with a ship that will help him escape Germany.
+Through his exposure to this courage and kindness, and with the help of the sympathetic waitress at the inn, Toni, Heisler regains his faith in humanity.
+He escapes via the boat to an unknown destination that he identifies as "probably Holland".